How to modify the 7 risk factors of dementia

-Dementia is a significant worldwide health issue of the 21st century.
-Is it possible to delay the onset of the disease and if so, are there things we can do to help us reduce the risk of dementia?
+Is it possible to delay the onset of dementia and if so, are there things we can do to help us reduce the risk of the disease?

 There are seven key risk factors that can be modified to prevent dementia onset and three non-modifiable risk factors that cannot be altered.
 The risk factors that cannot be modified are your gender, ageing and genetics (we are not yet able to measure genetic risk for dementia).

 Modifiable risk factors are those that you can change, or impact to reduce your risk of developing dementia.